ART FOR MATERIAL AID

 I believe that as artists we have a responsibility to More than just the work we make.
 And, as humans, we have an obligation to always fight for the humanity and dignity of all - or lose something deeply important within ourselves that, once gone, can never be retrieved again.

-It is with this deeply held belief that I and my fellow contributing independent artists offer our work for sale to provide Material Aid to our Palestinian kin.
+It is with this deeply held belief that I, and my fellow contributing independent artists, offer our work for sale to provide Material Aid to our Palestinian kin.
 Each Artist has nominated an individual, family or Gazan-led, grassroots Mutual Aid community initiative to which the proceeds of the sale of their work will be donated.
-Many have chosen to discount their work to generate funds quickly so it’s a real opportunity to pick up an art bargain while you’re doing good.

 and ALWAYS accepting art from independent artists who are keen to contribute - please make contact.